Pike/a10n/index.md

 ### compare-dirs
 This job requires a revision for both en-US and the locale, the locale, and the forest in which the two repositories reside.

+### Collapsing Builds
+Every now and then, you get more than one change that trigger the same locale for the same tree.
+Merge days are a perfect example, where we change both en-US and l10n, all around the same time.
+In those cases, it's a fair optimization to only compare the latest revisions against each other.

+This is fairly trivial as long as all changes are globally ordered, just update the existing request to take a new revision.
+If you don't know that the order of the changes is given, things are more tricky, i.e., you need to find out which of the available revisions is newer than the other.

 <h1 id="resources" class="well">Resources</h1>